sabharikarthik/test_CI_CD/README.md

 This application is made for testing Continuous Integration and Continuous Development in GitHub.

+The testing is done after registering for github actions beta.

 Things you may want to cover:

 * Ruby version